-The department is headed by a Director, who serves as the University coordinator for support services for interpersonal crimes such as rape, sexual assault, dating and domestic violence, stalking and harassment.
+The Director of Special Services serves as the University coordinator for support services for interpersonal crimes such as rape, sexual assault, dating and domestic violence, stalking and harassment.
 The Director serves on various University committees that review and develop policies on these and related issues.
-The Director also interacts with academic departments, College Houses, Housing and Conference Services, and many other divisions across the University, given the individual's authorization, to coordinate support services.
+The Director also interacts with academic departments, College Houses, Housing and Conference Services, and many other divisions across the

+University, given the individual's authorization, to coordinate support services.
 Every effort is made to protect the confidentiality of all victims/survivors.